 And I, too, found myself nodding in agreement.
 In David Boaz’s fluid prose, it all made sense to me.
 Two weeks later, to my surprise, I found myself voting for Ed Clark for president.

-Not long after that, David Boaz was one of the founders of a scrappy new organization called the Cato Institute.
+Not long after that, David Boaz was one of the first scholars of a scrappy new organization called the Cato Institute.
 Over the next four decades, his books and speeches and columns set forth libertarian principles with the same clear and convincing logic that he applied to the Three Ps.

 —T. R. Reid, author and former Washington Post journalist